GCEDC board approved downtown redevelopment project

 Press release:

-The Genesee County Economic Development Center (GCEDC) board of directors approved incentives for a building renovation project in the city of Batavia at its September 3, 2020 board meeting.
+The Genesee County Economic Development Center (GCEDC) Board of Directors approved incentives for a building renovation project in the City of Batavia at its Sept.
+3 board meeting.

-Neppalli Holdings, LLC will invest approximately $1.165 million to renovate a three-story building at 99 Main Street in downtown Batavia.
-The renovation and redevelopment of the 7,500 sq. ft. building, which was built in 1865, includes a new storefront, façade, and reconstruction of the existing three floors.
+Neppalli Holdings LLC will invest approximately $1.165 million to renovate a three-story building at 99 Main St. in Downtown Batavia.
+The renovation and redevelopment of the 7,500-square-foot building, which was built in 1865, includes a new storefront, façade, and reconstruction of the existing three floors.

 A dental practice will reside on the first floor with the second floor being developed for commercial office space.
-The third floor will include 2 two-bedroom market-rate apartments.
+The third floor will include two two-bedroom market-rate apartments.

 The project will be receiving sales and mortgage tax benefits totaling $63,500.